-The threat of culvert barriers to Pacific Lamprey has been identified as an important concern in the Nehalem River basin (North Coast Sub-Region) and the South Umpqua River, Coos River, and Coquille River basins (South Coast Sub-Region) of the RIP.
-Many of the culvert barriers on larger stream channels, which are known to restrict Pacific salmon and lamprey distribution and abundance, have been removed or are prioritized for removal.
-However, there are thousands of culvert barriers in smaller streams (<10 m bankfull width) in the coastal Oregon RMUs and their impact on Pacific Lamprey is unknown.
-Pacific Lamprey have been shown to use smaller channels, which suggests that many more culverts than currently recognized may be limiting distribution and abundance of Pacific Lamprey in these RMUs.
+The threat of culvert barriers to Pacific Lamprey has been identified as an important concern in the Nehalem River basin.
+Some of the culvert barriers on larger stream channels, which are known to restrict Pacific salmon and lamprey distribution and abundance, have been removed or are prioritized for removal.
+However, there are thousands of culvert barriers in smaller streams (<10 m bankfull width) in this RMU and their impact on Pacific Lamprey is unknown.
+Pacific Lamprey have been shown to use smaller channels, which suggests that many more culverts than currently recognized may be limiting distribution and abundance of Pacific Lamprey.
 The extent of this threat is unknown because there is a lack of scientific understanding of how Pacific Lamprey use these stream reaches, which prevents regional managers from adequately evaluating these culvert barriers for their potential impact on distribution.
 This proposed project addresses this need for information on Pacific Lamprey distribution and habitat use in these stream reaches and will result in a model that can be used to inform culvert removal programs in regard to Pacific Lamprey in these RMUs.